 For each student, we create a positive behavior support plan that rewards problem-solving, makes each individual accountable for behavior and decisions, and supports efforts in social, academic, and vocational settings.

 Residential treatment at Charlton is integrated throughout a student’s entire day—from time spent in our residence cottages, to classroom experiences, and from extracurricular activities to, of course, a wide range of clinical interventions.

 At The Charlton School, we focus on delivering the right treatment—one that’s individualized and customized specifically to the needs of each student.
-We base each girl’s program on an ongoing functional behavior assessment, monitoring her progress and enhancing or adjusting our therapies as necessary.
+We base each student’s program on an ongoing functional behavior assessment, monitoring progress and enhancing or adjusting our therapies as necessary.

 Students on The Charlton School campus are typically struggling with:

 - Attachment Issues

 “We are not your typical residential treatment center.
 We are a therapeutic learning community where students learn to trust and develop a positive sense of self.”

 I have been a part of The Charlton School since 2003 in the positions of Therapist, Clinical Director and now as Executive Director.
 Our clinical, residential, and educational staff are in constant collaboration to ensure that the efficacy of the highly individualized, therapeutic environment we have created remains.
 We understand the overwhelming feelings that come with sending your child away and the struggles that come with trying to explain this as a selfless act of love.
 This important process starts with new student admissions and is the reason why I remain a central part of our admissions team.

 We are not your typical residential treatment center.
 We are a therapeutic learning community where students learn to trust and develop a positive sense of self.
 We often hear our program “has a feel” that is different than other experiences families have when touring other programs.
 I would encourage you, family members, and all professionals supporting your continued success to come and see us and see if you feel the same.